 January 1, 2020: R22 phased out completely: no new or imported R22 allowed in the U.S.

 What does this R22 phase out schedule mean to you?
 Each time supply is reduced, R22 prices (and repair prices) will jump up.
-Come January 2020 when R22 is phased out completely, it will not be legally available at any price.
-That means your old equipment can no longer be repaired, and you’ll be forced to replace it the next time it breaks down.
+Come January 2020 when R22 is fully phased out, it can no longer be imported or manufactured in the U.S. That means your old equipment can’t be repaired if the refrigerant is unavailable.
+You’ll be forced to replace it the next time it needs a repair that requires adding refrigerant (many types of repairs do).

 If you’d like to know more about the background and why R22 is being phased out, read this previous post about the R22 refrigerant phase out.